-The Baldwin Borough Public Library is now fine free.
+The Baldwin Borough Public Library is fine free.
 That’s right!
-We no longer charge fines on late items.
+We do not charge fines on late items.
 This ensures that all people have access to library books and materials, which is our primary purpose as a public library.
-Here you’ll find information about this new policy and how it affects you.
+Here you’ll find information about this policy and how it affects you.

 Fine free is good for our community.
 We are stronger when everyone has equal access to the programs, services, and materials they need to pursue their education, career, and life goals.